bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Torrin Grimhood.md

 ### Traits
 - I’m full of inspiring and cautionary tales from my mercenary experience relevant to almost every combat situation.
-- I work hard so that I can play hard when the work is done.
-Money earned is money to be spent enjoying life now.
+- I spend money freely and live life to the fullest, knowing that tomorrow I might die.

 ### Ideals
 - **People**.
 I’m committed to my team mates, not to ideals.